 Supraspinatus Muscle - Attachments, Actions & Innervation

 a.
-Inferior aspect of greater tubercle of humerus.
+Middle part of the greater tubercle of the humerus.

 a.
 Laterally rotates the arm at the shoulder (glenohumeral) joint.

 b.
 Helps stablize the shoulder by drawing the humerus toward the glenoid fossa of the scapula.